 - Archives – selected articles giving some background to our approach

-Some music and text files used in the past may be found in the Library page.
-Please use the search function to find a psalm by number or date on which it was sung at South Woden.
+INDEX: Please use the Index of psalms by number page or search function to find a psalm by key word, number or date on which it was sung at South Woden.

 1. File types

 The downloadable files on this website are in these categories:

 Printable lyric sheets/music pieces.
 You will need Adobe Reader or a freeware alternative to open PDF files.

 General MIDI files of the piano accompaniment and can be played on a MIDI keyboard.
 MIDI files will also run on any Mac or PC with Windows Media Player or similar.

 Audio instrumental versions of the music for listening. .wav files can be provided on request.

 Files for use with the freeware music notation program MuseScore.
 Use these files if you want to import and hear, transpose up or down, or otherwise edit the notation.
 Many are available from the webmaster but not included as links or attachments on this site.

 Sources are myriad, from web pages to old psalmodies and modern song books.
 Selectivity is inevitable.
 Amongst our primary sources are the following: